 In 2007, Mike and WashingtonVC.com founded Yield Software, a company which delivers cutting-edge online marketing software.
 Within two years the majority of Yield was sold to venture capitalists Draper Fisher and international marketing conglomerate WPP.
 In 2011 Yield Software was acquired by Autonomy Corporation, an HP company.

-Mike is also the author of Make Millions and Make Change! a book focused on making money in small business so we can better serve society.
+Mike is also the author of Make Millions a book focused on making money in small business so we can better serve society.

 As an early Internet pioneer, Mike has received a patent for his groundbreaking domain name technology.

 The Domain Name Suggestion Patent “WhoisPlus/NameFind” (Mike’s February 11, 2003 invention) is used or copied by virtually every domain name company, which ultimately represents the majority of end user registrations ever since, many millions of domains.